Updated: 2 days ago

 3. Bring the on-boarding to them

 Make their first day feel like a first day.
 Working remotely is a nice way to work, but it can also sometimes feel a bit lonely.
 “Greet them with a welcome package,” says Ashton.
 “This might include items related to their hobbies and interests or a nice gesture of a treat basket they can munch on in their first few days.
 If nothing else, make sure to host a virtual video call right away on Day 1, preferably including key people the person will be working with.
 You want the person leaving on day 1 feeling like they have the same support they would get if they were face-to-face with you every day.”

 Make sure to set-up a meeting at the start of the day, do a welcome gesture with the team, and give them everything they need to get started to work.

 Let your employees or team members know how working remotely works for your company.
 Some companies expect them to be logged on from 9-5, while some practice flex hours.
 Every company is different, so it’s good to level set with new person.
 For someone new to working virtually, it can feel daunting to wake up and have no idea how to structure the day.
 Give them some examples for how people work so they can feel empowered and motivated to set their schedules accordingly.

 5. Check-in often

-The best thing to do with a virtual office is make sure every employee feels in the loop, appreciated, and part of a team.
+The best thing to do with a virtual office is make sure every employee and team member feels in the loop, appreciated, and part of a team.
 While the “out of sight, out of mind” philosophy can be helpful for some things, it’s definitely something you want to have surrounding your virtual team!
 Keep everyone top of mind, have team meetings, praise people either via email, on calls, on Slack, or on video conferences, and make everyone feel welcome.